Why is this important?

 |4 - Getting the Marriage Schedule|

 In a civil ceremony the district registrar will keep the schedule until marriage.
-In a religious ceremony, either you or your partner must collect it in person from the registrar’s office because it acts as a licence for the celebrant to marry you.
+In a religious or belief ceremony, either you or your partner must collect it in person from the registrar’s office because it acts as a licence for the celebrant to marry you.

 The marriage schedule is issued no earlier than 7 days before the date of the marriage.

 |5 - Your wedding day|